 The church of Saint Francis in the town of San Gimignano

-The church had a single rectangular hall, not apsidal, covered by wooden beams.
-Of the original Romanesque facade, of Pisan inspiration, only the lower portion covered with travertine blocks survives.
-Two bands of gabbro intersperse the elevation.
-Five blind arches, supported by small columns with capitals, punctuate the facade.
-At the level of the central arch is the entrance portal, not without symbolism.
-One of the impost ashlars of the archivolt has a ram’s head carved on it: as the animal offered by the Lord in place of Isaac, so Christ sacrificed himself for all humanity.
-Interestingly, Aries is also the first constellation of the Zodiac.
-The sign introduces spring and, figuratively, the rebirth of the cosmos.
+The church consisted of a single rectangular hall, without an apse, covered by wooden beams.
+Of the original Romanesque façade, inspired by the Pisan style, only the lower part covered with travertine blocks, interspersed with two bands of gabbro, survives.
+The façade is marked by five blind arches, delimited by small columns with capitals.
+The entrance portal, rich in symbolism, is located at the level of the central arch.
+One of the keystones of the archivolt is carved with a ram’s head.
+As the animal was offered in sacrifice in place of Isaac, so Christ sacrificed himself for all humanity.
+It is interesting to note that Aries is also the first constellation of the Zodiac.
+The sign heralds the arrival of spring and, figuratively, the rebirth of the cosmos.

 A rope bounds the arch of the intrados.
-The knots placed at the level of the belt course, now at the top of the facade, recall its meaning.
-The symbolic motif alludes to the bond between God and man, God providing grace and protection from the perils of travel to pilgrims in transit on the Via Francigena.
+The knots placed at the level of the belt course, now at the top of the façade, recall its meaning.
+The symbolic motif alludes to the bond between God and man.
+God providing grace and protection from the perils of travel to pilgrims in transit on the Via Francigena.
 Next to the knots, on the side-by-side ashlars, are symbols with Christological significance: some five-petaled flowers and the vesica piscis.
-In the center of the portal lunette is the cross of the Hospitallers of Saint John, now the Knights of Malta.
+In the portal lunette is the cross of the Hospitallers of Saint John, now the Knights of Malta.

 San Jacopo al Tempio